ABuffEr/labelAutofinderCore/README.md

 Supported scenarios are:

 * web pages, e.g. the fields in a form not correctly labelled;
-* programs with labels as object (retrievable with object review), sometimes associated to wrong GUI items;
+* programs - including UWP apps - with labels as object (retrievable with object review), sometimes associated to wrong GUI items;
 * programs with labels as text (retrievable with screen review), where association with objects could be completely missed.

 TLDR?
 Jump to "Script for testing" section.